 For decades I have turned a blind eye to the continuity of the Godzilla franchise, mostly out of love.
 In my formative years I had an obsession with all things prehistoric, so it’s hardly surprising that I was drawn toward the King of the Monsters at a young age.
 He was an atom-age dragon and I went nuts for anything that had his name on it!
 (Quite frankly, I still do!)

 With the success of Legendary’s American reboot of the character, I’ve gone back to revisit many of my favorite classic Godzilla adventures.
 In doing so, I have noticed that there are some major gaps in the series’ continuity.
 The original 1954 classic GOJIRA (Americanized in 1956 as GODZILLA: KING OF THE MONSTERS) is, obviously, the linchpin of the entire franchise.
 Not only does it kick things off, but it provides a focal point for many of the “alternate universe films” to branch off from.

-With thirty films (if you count Tri-Star’s 1998 mishap, and the current American reboot) featuring Godzilla, it’s not surprising that things began to get a bit jumbled as new films were added to the series.
+With over thirty films (if you count Tri-Star’s 1998 mishap, and the 2014 American reboot) featuring Godzilla, it’s not surprising that things began to get a bit jumbled as new films were added to the series.
 With so many recurring actors and monsters, and sequels to sequels, it is hard to fathom that there’s a linear storyline within it all.
 But believe it or not, there is, and it’s a pretty cool one!

 After much contemplation, I believe that I have a solid “official” timeline hammered out for the Godzilla franchise, that surprisingly only incorporates eight of the films.
 Other films could have possibly been added, but this is the most seamless timeline that I could come up with.